aleskin/dji_tello_lib/README.md

 - DJI Tello or Tello EDU drone
 - Computer with Wi-Fi capability

+## Compatibility

+This library has been tested with:
+- DJI Tello (basic model)
+- DJI Tello EDU

+Please note that different Tello models may have varying levels of support for certain commands:
+- Basic Tello drones may have limited photo storage capabilities
+- Some functions might work differently based on firmware version
+- Media handling capabilities vary between models

 ## Getting Started

 1. Power on your DJI Tello drone